-His first project was to address five large loading bay doors in the building that were consistently left open, even in winter and the wasted heat was contributing to $6000 monthly natural gas bills.
+VeriForm’s first project was to address five large loading bay doors in the building that were consistently left open, even in winter.
+The wasted heat from these open doors was contributing to $6000 monthly natural gas bills.
 The SME installed limit switches on each door that would cause the heat in the shop to turn off if the doors were left open.
-Within one day, staff had cleared out the shop to make room for trucks and keep the doors closed.
+Within one day, staff had cleared out the shop to make room for trucks and to keep the doors closed.
 This simple project paid for itself in less than two months, and was also a turning point for the owner.

 By the end of 2006 alone, VeriForm had invested $46,000 (with the assistance of some incentive programs) to upgrade equipment and improve energy efficiency.
 VeriForm reduced its energy costs by 58% by the end of the first year, with the upgrades paying for themselves in six months.

 By 2009, VeriForm had implemented 37 different energy saving projects, and wanted to put additional structure and stability around their sustainability practices by joining a formal group.
-In partnership with Sustainable Waterloo Region (SWR), a not for profit organization founded in July 2008, that helps Waterloo Region enterprises achieve carbon, water, and waste reductions through collaboration and education.
+As such, they joined in partnership with Sustainable Waterloo Region (SWR), a not for profit organization founded in July 2008 that helps Waterloo Region enterprises achieve carbon, water, and waste reductions through collaboration and education.